xenify-io/litepaper/README.md

 ## ◽️ Amplified Burn Effect

-  - Holders of either the Phoenix Ape NFT or XENFT APEX will have their burns amplified during the burn process on Xenify.
-This advantage allows NFT holders to increase the burn effect, effectively doubling their batch burn.
-For instance, if they burn 1 batch, it will be considered as 2 batches if they hold an NFT at the time of the burn.
-This exclusive feature fosters unity between all four communities while providing additional value to NFT holders.
+  - Holders of either Phoenix Ape NFTs or XENFT APEX NFTs will benefit from an amplified burn effect during the burn process on Xenify.
+This unique advantage enables NFT holders to enhance the burn effect, effectively doubling their batch burn.
+For example, if a user burns 1 batch, it will count as 2 batches if they possess an NFT at the time of the burn.
+This exclusive feature promotes unity between both communities and adds value to the NFT holders.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)